 There were a lot of expectations before the big meetup with all Visma UX and Service Design colleagues.
-We have grown even more, bringing a lot of new skills and experiences to our community.
+We continue to grow, and this has brought many new skills and experiences to our community.
 And we were not disappointed – now we all have a base in understanding and doing service design that we bring with us back home.

 Once a year, the Visma Design community gets together.
 Visma is divided into two big departments; Enterprise and Small and Medium Businesses (SMB).
 Sometimes we meet by division, this year we met almost all of us, around 80 out of 120 persons.
 That is one of the great things with working with design at Visma – in our design community we are all equal and everyone can reach to any colleague anytime.
 Meeting physically builds relationships across departments and countries.
 It brings us close and it is easier to reach out online afterwards.